PaulaBarteau/data-migration/NMMNH/NMMNH_New_Locality.markdown

 ### Clone the public locality

 All of the locality attributes created for the public locality will also be included in the research locality.
-Cloning the public locality will negate the need to create the public locality attributes for the research locality.
+Cloning the public locality will negate the need to create the public locality attributes for the research locality. **NOTE - this is not true until the migration to PostGreSQL is complete.
+In the interim, the attributes added to the public locality will need to be re-added to the research locality.**

  - From the main Arctos menu select [Manage Data > Location > Find Locality](http://arctos.database.museum/Locality.cfm?action=findLO)
  - In the **Locality Nickname** field, enter the locality nickname for the public locality that was just created.